 "How, exactly, can I go about this?" you may be asking.
-Well, dear reader, that's what this website and all things LukeyoutheU are about.
-Follow LyU on twitter, like on Facebook, scruitinize this website to learn, and do, and be, more.
+Well, dear reader, that's what LukeyoutheU is about.
+Follow LyU on twitter, like on Facebook, scruitinize the website, even read the books (if you dare).
+It comes down to this: learn, and do, and be, more.

 LukeyoutheU was created in California.